kyeongwoon/wgpu-canvas/README.md

 # wgpu-canvas
-Wgpu Canvas is a browser-less implementation of the HTML Canvas drawing API for Node.js.
+**wgpu-canvas** is a browser-less implementation of the HTML Canvas drawing API for Node.js.

-This project was inspired by the skia-canvas project (https://github.com/samizdatco/skia-canvas) and changed the backend from skia to wgpu.
+This project was inspired by the skia-canvas project (https://github.com/samizdatco/skia-canvas) and changed the backend from **skia** to **wgpu**.
 Many parts of the canvas API were borrowed from the skia-canvas project, and wgpu used vello 2D graphics (https://github.com/linebender/vello).

+The DOM API was rewritten in ES6 based on the code from https://github.com/fgnass/domino, and the CSS was modified from https://github.com/NV/CSSOM based on ES6.

+The html parser is https://github.com/inikulin/parse5 and the svg code was borrowed from https://github.com/svgdotjs/svgdom.

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).